tkc-morita/seq2seq_abcd-vae/README.md

 This is a PyTorch-implementation of the sequence-to-sequence variational autoencoder that classifies audio segments (of variable length) into discrete categories based on the Attention-Based Categorical sampling with the Dirichlet prior (seq2seq ABCD-VAE).

+Codes will be updated occasionally for compatibility with new data.
+To reproduce the clustering of birdsong syllables in [Morita et al. (2021)](#citations), use the version tagged as "publication".

 ## Dependencies

 We tested the programs in the following environment: